h80h/lost_meme_maker/README.md

-This is a meme template, hace fun!
+This is a meme template, have fun!
 (kittykaki, kemono chan, monokuro)